 As for the content of your ads, users are most likely to click on an ad that promises an answer to their search query.
 Your corresponding landing page should provide the answer or offer the answer in downloadable content.

 Most importantly, your search ad should lead to (and provide the user with) valuable, relevant and high-quality content.
 Ultimate guides, e-books and other comprehensive materials perform well and result in high conversion rates.

 Optimizing for Conversions

-The two greatest challenges with AdWords are optimizing your ads to increase conversion quality and decreasing the cost per conversion.
+The two greatest challenges with Ads are optimizing your ads to increase conversion quality and decreasing the cost per conversion.

 Here are our top techniques to increase conversion quality:

 - Broaden appeal of ads

 And, our most effective techniques to decrease cost per conversion:

 - Decrease bid based on radius (farther away = lower bid)